-New Braunfels ER & Hospital is uniquely able to offer psychiatric evaluation and treatment starting in the Emergency Department.
+Unique interventional psychiatry service allows New Braunfels ER & Hospital to perform psychiatric evaluations and treatments in the Emergency Department.
 Patients’ rights are respected while they are treated with dignity in an environment that takes away the stigma of asking for help.
 Our psychiatry partners are able to provide treatment to rapidly treat and stabilize patients in a crisis from suicidal ideation, anxiety, depression, PTSD, and postpartum depression.
 Our psychiatrists utilize ketamine infusions for treatment of appropriate conditions.

 No referral is needed; we treat all patients with a crisis as they come through our Emergency Department.

 Now offering Ketamine treatment for patients in San Antonio, New Braunfels, Seguin, Canyon Lake, San Marcos, and surrounding areas.

 Recent data suggest that Ketamine, given intravenously, might be the most important breakthrough in antidepressant treatment in decades.

 THOMAS INSEL, DIRECTOR OF THE NATIONAL INSTITUTE OF MENTAL HEALTH

 What is Ketamine